 The lower reaction time is a lifesaver, especially during a firefight as well as in a competition.

 Easy to carry – Another incredible advantage of the bullpup is that its weight focuses at the rear or center of the firearm.

 This promotes ease in carrying it around for long periods of time without feeling fatigues.
 Of course having a fresher mind and body equates to faster reaction times, better vision, and higher accuracy.

 So far that sounds awesome.

-If the ejection ports is on the right side, that means that spent cartridge casings are ejected towards the right, and since the ejection port is now closer to the face, lefty’s will be getting lots of hot brass in their faces.
-Unless you left handed shooters want to shoot right-handed, you’ll have to shop around for BullPups that have left side, or bottom ejection ports.
+If the ejection ports are on the right side, that means that spent cartridge casings are ejected towards the right, and since the ejection port is now closer to the face, lefty’s will be getting lots of hot brass in their faces.
+Unless you’re a left-handed shooter who wants to shoot right-handed, you’ll have to shop around for BullPups that have left side, or bottom ejection ports.

 They do exist!